MichaelCurrin/dev-cheatsheets/cheatsheets/markdown/collapsible-items.md

 **Sample rendered HTML**

-_Using the code above in a Jekyll site, here is the result after building to plain HTML._
+Using the code above in a Jekyll site, here is the result after building to plain HTML:

 <details>
 <summary>Preview</summary>